-- 29 Fire and Aviation Safety Teams assist Agency Administrators during periods of - 30 high fire activity by assessing policy, rules, regulations, and management - oversight relating to operational issues.
-They can also do the following: - Provide guidance to ensure fire and aviation programs are conducted safely; - Assist with providing immediate corrective actions; - Review compliance with OSHA abatement plan(s), reports, reviews, and evaluations; and - Review compliance with Interagency Standards for Fire and Fire Aviation Operations.
+Fire and Aviation Safety Teams assist Agency Administrators during periods of high fire activity by assessing policy, rules, regulations, and management oversight relating to operational issues.
+They can also do the following: 31

+- Provide guidance to ensure fire and aviation programs are conducted safely; 32 - Assist with providing immediate corrective actions; 33 - Review compliance with OSHA abatement plan(s), reports, reviews, and evaluations; and 35 - Review compliance with Interagency Standards for Fire and Fire Aviation Operations.
+37 manager, and other individuals with a mix of skills from fire and aviation management.